viliakov2/as2020111701/task2/Readme.md

 The described architecture is implemented using Terraform v0.13.
 Terraform state is stored locally.

-### Prerequisites:
+### Prerequisites

 * Terraform 0.13.
 * Configured access to an AWS account.
-It is assumed that full admin access is granted to AWS account.
+It is assumed that full admin access is granted to the AWS account.
-* The code uses the remote state from the Task 1.
+* The code uses the remote state from Task 1.

 Please check the [default variables](terraform.tfvars) and adjust it if needed.

-### Running:
+### Running

 To review changes: